Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 If attempting to bake listener profile blob assets for storage outside of a listener component, use the `IBaker` extension method `BuildAndRegisterListenerProfileBlob()`.
 This is not a smart blobber API.

+*Q: Wait, why not?*

+*A: Listener profiles are small and cheap to compute, and a smart blobber API would have more overhead than needed.*

 ## Custom DSP